St. Johns school district offers refunds after female student photos edited in yearbook for dress code violations

 “All images in ads and all individual student pictures must be consistent with the St. Johns County School District Student Code of Conduct or may be digitally adjusted,” it reads.

+O’Keefe said she honestly thought her outfit was not in violation of the policy as she was never approached about it and even had the outfit cleared by the office.

+“It made me feel a little uncomfortable that that’s what they noticed when they looked at our pictures,” she said.

-The school came under fire in March after teen girls said they were taken out of class and sent to the dean’s office to change clothes or face suspension.
+The school also came under fire in March after teen girls said they were taken out of class and sent to the dean’s office to change clothes or face suspension.
 The incidents sparked an online petition created by students calling for change, which had more than 4,000 signatures.

 News4Jax found the number of recorded violations of the St. Johns County School District’s student dress code has skyrocketed during the 2020-21 school year, according to data provided by the district.